Working hard in the background...

 The above categories are conveniently ranked from most valuable to least valuable, so you know how to optimally redeem your points towards future purchases.
 You can learn more about the Scene+ points value through our page here.

-Now that we’ve covered rewards, let’s dive into the Scotiabank Passport Visa Infinite Privilege Card’s perks.
+Now that we’ve covered rewards, let’s dive into this card's perks.

 As a cardholder, you can expect: